NatLibFi/RecordManager/README.md

 - Minimum supported PHP version is 7.4.1.
 - Composer is required for dependencies.
 Run `composer install` (or `php /path/to/composer.phar install`) in the directory where RecordManager is installed.
 - The following PHP extensions are required: xml, xslt, mbstring, intl

+### MongoDB Support

-- For MongoDB support, the mongodb PECL module is required (see below for examples on installation).
+RecordManager can be used with MySQL, MariaDB or MongoDB.
+With MongoDB, the minimum supported version is 3.6.
+For MongoDB support, the mongodb PECL module, version 1.12.0 or later, is required (see below for examples on installation).
 MongoDB is recommended for a large number of records (typically tens of millions), though it may require more system resources than MySQL or MariaDB.
-- With MongoDB, the minimum supported version is 3.6.

 ## Upgrading